 One of the things I really love about puzzles is the opportunity to find artists I otherwise would never experience.
 And it’s a great way to really see and absorb their artwork because you spend a lot of time with it while assembling the puzzle.
 While Googling around for fantasy puzzles, I found the Silver Collection and Gold Collection by Jumbo.
 These puzzles were published in the late 90’s, early 00’s and the artist is Karl Bang.
 One unique feature of these puzzles is that they have silver (or gold) foil accents.

-I’ve been able to find a few of these puzzles on ebay, and here is my first review of one.
 But first, below are a few other images for this series so you can get a feel for the general tone.
 All these puzzles have gold or silver foil accents.

 You can see the front cover of the box above.
 It’s a nice design and the box is sturdy.
 Below is the bottom of the box, which contains generic info on Jumbo (it would have been nice to have a back for the series and artist.

 The sides of the box provide the manufacturer logo, collection logo, name of artist, and a small image of the puzzle making it attractive and functional for vertical shelving.

 Inside the box is nothing but the puzzle bag and a small, generic Jumbo guarantee slip.
 Again, a missed opportunity to talk about the entire series/collection or give an artist bio.